SeenivasanBalakrishnan/weather-api/README.md

 # Weather API

 Hi!
-The Mock API was created for the **Weather Watch** assignment which is provided by React JS trainer.
-As per the requirement, I have updated the mock data and structures.
-You can use this to fetch the mock cities and weather reports by passing the queries.
+The Mock API was created for the **Weather Watch** assignment which is provided by the React JS trainer.
+As per the requirement, I have structured the mock data in the `db.json` file.
+By passing the queries, you can fetch the mock cities and weather reports data.

 Base API URL: https://my-json-server.typicode.com/SeenivasanBalakrishnan/weather-api/